Don Revie: England

 "I sat down with my wife, Elsie, one night and we agreed that the England job was no longer worth the aggravation.
 It was bringing too much heartache to those nearest to us.
 Nearly everyone in the country wants me out.
 So, I am giving them what they want.
 I know people will accuse me of running away, and it does sicken me that I cannot finish the job by taking England to the World Cup finals in Argentina next year, but the situation has become impossible."

 — Revie's revelation to the Daily Mail under the headline "Revie Quits Over Aggro".

-When Revie departed, England were three points behind Italy in the qualification group, with two matches remaining, including an encounter with the Italians at Wembley.
+When Revie departed, England were two points behind Italy in the qualification group, with two matches remaining, including an encounter with the Italians at Wembley.
 Revie's replacement Ron Greenwood led the national team to victory in both remaining matches.
 England thus finished level with the Italians on points but behind them on goal difference.
 Since only the winner of the group qualified for the finals, England missed their second consecutive World Cup tournament.